Smartphone Alternatives

 4. Test coverage – some brands are single‑carrier (Gabb, Troomi).

-5. Plan for progression – many families start with a watch → flip → controlled smartphone as skills grow.
+5. Plan for progression – many families start with a watch → flip → controlled smartphone as needs change.

 Previous